 The Board of Directors made a determination as to the independence of each of its members.
-The Board of Directors determined that each of the following Board members is independent: Mr. Grant L. Hamrick, Mr. Bryan F. Kennedy, III, Mr. Thomas E. Meckley, Mr. Bailey W. Patrick, Mr. D. Harding Stowe and Mr. Edward I. Weisiger, Jr. In addition, Mr. George S. Currin and Mr. A.F.
-(Pete) Sloan were independent during their tenure as directors.
-The Board has also determined that Thomas B. Henson, nominee for election to the Board, is also independent.
+The Board of Directors determined that each of the following Board members is independent: Mr. Thomas B. Henson, Mr. Bryan F. Kennedy, III, Mr. Thomas E. Meckley, Mr. Bailey W. Patrick, Mr. D. Harding Stowe and Mr. Edward I. Weisiger, Jr. In addition, Mr. Grant L. Hamrick, who retired on May 26, 2011, was independent during his tenure as a director.
 The Board determined that Mr. John P. D. Cato, an employee of the Company, is not independent.
 The Board made these determinations based upon the definition of an "independent director" set forth in the NYSE listing standards (the "NYSE Independence Tests").
 A director will be independent only if the director has no material relationship with the Company.
 For purposes of such determination, the Board must affirmatively determine whether a material relationship exists between the director and the Company.
 This determination is in addition to the analysis under the NYSE Independence Tests and SEC Rule 10A-3 and must be based on the overall facts and circumstances specific to that director.